aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ![TestEndpoints Successful and Failed On Device](Graphics/Charts/On Device Failures Pie Chart.png)

-LandgateAPITest's Analyse function compared each TestEndpoint's response data to the stored reference data and determined that 13,220 of them matched, setting their referenceCheckSuccess flag to True.
+LandgateAPITest's Analyse function compared each TestEndpoint's response data to the stored reference data and determined that 13,220 of them matched, setting the resultant Vector's referenceCheckSuccess flag to True.

 Closer examination of referenceCheckSuccess by test type showed 9 test types that consistently failed their reference checks (less than 5% passed).
-These test types were excluded en masse from further analysis on the assumption that there was a systematic issue with their reference data.
+All such Vectors had their ReferenceCheckValid flag set to False to exclude them en masse from further analysis on the assumption that there was a systematic issue with their reference data.
 Interestingly, the GetCapabilities tests rarely passed reference checks, possibly due to timestamps buried in the XML response and reference conflicting.

 | Test Name                                           | Percent Successful |
 |-----------------------------------------------------|--------------------:|